 Reading time: 7 min

 Electroconvulsive therapy (ECT) is a treatment for some types of serious brain disorders or mental illness.
-It consists of sending small electrical currents through the brain that trigger a brief convulsion.
-It is estimated that around one million people in the world are treated with TEC every year, more than 3,000 in Spain.
-With this treatment the disease of many patients has improved and even remitted.
+It consists on the aplication of small electrical currents through the brain that trigger a brief convulsion.

 What is it for?

-ECT is recommended in patients with depressive, schizoaffective or bipolar disorders that have not improved sufficiently with other treatments.
-Its indication is based on the type and severity of the illness, the need for an urgent response, the impossibility of using drugs, the resistance or intolerance to other types of treatments, as well as other medical conditions and special situations (pregnancy or serious suicide risk, history of a good response in a previous episode, and the preference of the patient).
+ECT is recommended in patients with depressive, schizoaffective, psychotic (such as schizophrenia) or bipolar disorders that have not improved sufficiently with other treatments.
+Its indication is based on the type and severity of the illness, the need for an urgent response, the impossibility of using drugs, the resistance or intolerance to other types of treatments, as well as other medical conditions and special situations, such as pregnancy or serious suicide risk, history of a good response in a previous episode, and the preference of the patient.

-It is indicated at the onset of the illness, as well as during its progression, although it depends on the type of illness.
-For example, when a patient has a catatonic syndrome it is recommended at the time of the diagnosis as it is more effective.
+It is indicated at the onset of the illness, as well as during its progression, although there are differences depending on the type of illness.
+For example, when a patient has a catatonic syndrome, TEC is recommended at the time of the diagnosis as it is more effective.
 However, in the case of depressive, bipolar, or schizophrenic disorders, it is indicated during the follow-up of the patients when it is observed that the medication is not sufficient to improve the symptoms.

 This treatment is also used acutely when the symptoms are very severe.
-That is to say, in patients with depressive syndromes with delusions (that have false beliefs), suicide ideas or with a great slowing down in their functioning and, particularly, if it does not improve with the medication.
+That is to say, in patients with depressive syndromes with delusions (that have false beliefs), suicidal thoughts or with a great slowing down in their thinking and mobility, and, particularly, when it does not improve with the medication.

 In order to avoid relapses in patients already treated with ECT that have experienced an improvement, maintenance ECT may be given.
-These are sessions separated in time, which achieve a reduction in the symptoms and improve the quality of life of the patient.
+These are sessions separated in time, which ahieve prevent the symptoms of the disease from recurring and improve the quality of life of the patient.

 Of what does it consist?